Aaron Rodgers Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Rodgers threw multiple touchdown passes eight times over eight of those contests against the Lions.
+- Rodgers threw multiple touchdown passes eight times over eight of those matchups against the Lions.

 - Note: Rodgers' stats vs. Lions date back to 2016.